-Sponge Cake.
-Simple and All in One
+Sponge Cake, Simple and All in One

-All in One Simple Sponge Cake
+All in One, Simple Sponge Cake

 This cake could not be simpler and is particularly great for people afraid of, or new to making sponge cakes.
-All the ingredients go into the bowl and mixed together, there are no separate steps, it is literally that simple.
+All the ingredients go into the bowl and are mixed together, there are no separate steps, it is literally that simple.

 Two cakes can be made and turned into a sponge sandwich cake, particularly nice filled with strawberry jam.
+The amount in this recipe can also be divided between 12 cake cases and baked to make smaller sponge cakes.
+These can be fun for children to decorate individually.

 The addition of two tablespoons of cocoa powder will turn this into a simple chocolate sponge ideal for celebrations.
+The wet ingredients may need a small amount of water to balance the dryness of the cocoa powder, however this varies as the eggs vary in size also.

 I suggest the cake is stored in an airtight container for up to 5 days before the cake will go stale.
+It is not suitable for freezing or storing in the fridge.
+After a couple of days check the freshness of the cake before serving.
+If a little dry add cream or jam to reduce the dry tatse.

 Enjoy and happy baking!

-- 4oz Self Raising Flour
+- 4 ounces Self Raising Flour

-- 4oz Caster Sugar
+- 4 ounces Caster Sugar

-- 4oz Butter or Margerine, Softened
+- 4 ounces Butter or Margerine, Softened

 - 2 Medium Eggs